 Ecommerce Optimization Checklist of a 7+ Figure Online Store

 Visible CTA is a must.
 It should be in a contrasting color, easy to tap and in an imperative sentence that “orders” a visitor to take an action.
 Don’t make it hard for visitors to hit the button to proceed to checkout!
 Including the button above the fold is one of those small tweaks that can have a significant impact on your product page conversions.
 You can also consider repeating it twice.
+Btw, find out also our checkout optimization checklist to create a perfect combo.

 Consider adding alerts indicating stock levels.
 The obvious example is to notify customers of “Low stock!” but you can also cleverly use notifications when you have high or medium-levels of stock to create urgency, irrespective of how many products you have available.